psanford/wormhole-william/README.md

 # wormhole-william

-wormhole-william is a go (golang) implementation of [magic wormhole](https://magic-wormhole.readthedocs.io/en/latest/).
+wormhole-william is a Go (golang) implementation of [magic wormhole](https://magic-wormhole.readthedocs.io/en/latest/).
 It provides secure end-to-end encrypted file transfers between computers.
 The endpoints are connected using the same "wormhole code".

 wormhole-william is compatible with the official [python magic wormhole cli tool](https://github.com/warner/magic-wormhole).